 Aquarium power failure – and my meltdown

 Our house lost power for several days in 2018 due to storm damage from a hurricane.
 That busted up my aquarium pretty seriously.
-Lost a lot of livestock and had to start over a bit.
+I lost a lot of livestock and had to start over a bit.
 This is a picture of one of my soft corals (it was probably 24-inches tall when fully extended) a few hours before it hit the nuke button.

 You can read about that big disaster here.
 There was real physical damage to my reef, and the emotional damage of all the cleanup and parts I had to start overtook a toll on me.
 I had a backup plan and life support strategy, but it failed me this time.